symphonyoss/clj-symphony/.github/CONTRIBUTING.md

  * Please make sure your PRs will merge cleanly - PRs that don't are unlikely to be accepted.
  * For code contributions, follow the existing code layout.
  * For documentation contributions, follow the general structure, language, and tone of the [existing docs](https://github.com/symphonyoss/clj-symphony/wiki).
- * Keep PRs small and cohesive - if you have multiple contributions, please submit them as independent PRs.
+ * Keep commits small and cohesive - if you have multiple contributions, please submit them as independent commits (and ideally as independent PRs too).
  * Reference issue #s if your PR has anything to do with an issue (even if it doesn't address it).
  * Minimise non-functional changes (e.g. whitespace shenanigans).
  * Ensure all new files include a header comment block containing the [Apache License v2.0 and your copyright information](http://www.apache.org/licenses/LICENSE-2.0#apply).